-- You can undo a recent list import for any reason.
+You can undo a recent list import for any reason.
 To learn more, read Undo a List Import.

-If MailChimp won't accept your file for upload at all, there are a few possible causes.
+If MailChimp won't accept your file at all, there are a few possible causes.

-If you chose the Import from a CSV or TXT File option, make sure the file you upload is one of those two formats.
-The system does not support of Excel (.xls), ACT!, .vcf (vCard), or other file types.
+If you choose the Import from a CSV or tab-delimited text file option, make sure the file you upload is one of those two formats.
+The system does not support Excel (.xls), ACT!, .vcf (vCard), or other file types.
 To learn more about tab-delimited text files, read Tab-Delimited File Tips.

-- Exported files from other ESPs may not be formatted in a way that our import tool can manage, so you may have to do some reformatting to make it work.
+Exported files from other ESPs may not be formatted in a way that our import tool can manage, so you may have to do some reformatting to make it work.
 To learn more, read Format Guidelines for your Import File.

-- Our groups feature only supports 60 groups.
+We can only support 60 groups per list.
 If you switch from Constant Contact with 60 groups or more, you may see an error on your import.